dantswain/rabbitmq-federation-example/README.md

-# RabbitMQ Federation Setup Example
+# RabbitMQ Federation and Shovel Setup Example

-This repository provides a way to explore RabbitMQ exchange federation for cross-datacenter messaging.
+This repository provides a way to explore RabbitMQ exchange federation and shovels for cross-datacenter messaging.
 It was inspired by [https://github.com/jamescarr/rabbitmq-federation-example](https://github.com/jamescarr/rabbitmq-federation-example).
 This repo uses Ruby to generate config files, with the goal of being able to generate an arbitrary number of nodes and federation configuration.